Car Insurance for MA & New England Overview

-It’s easy to get overwhelmed by the number of auto insurance options available here in Massachusetts.
-Serving the North Shore for over two decades, at Phil Richard Insurance, we will carefully explain the alternatives so you can make the most informed and affordable decision.
+It’s easy to get overwhelmed by the number of car insurance options available here in Massachusetts.
+Serving Peabody, Danvers, and the North Shore for over two decades, at Phil Richard Insurance, we will carefully explain the alternatives so you can make the most informed and affordable decision.
 From accident forgiveness to annual mileage discounts, our experienced agents will create an all-inclusive auto insurance policy just for you.

 Auto Insurance Key Facts